How can I make more money in my business?

-- Purpose: Without profit there is no business. does that mean that profit is the Purpose of business?
+- Profit and Purpose: Without profit there is no business. does that mean that profit is the Purpose of business?

 - Pricing: If someone’s going to be the most expensive anyway, why not you?

-- Profit and cash: The two are not the same… What’s the difference?
+- Profit and cash: The two are not the same.
+But what’s the difference?

 - Breakeven: Do you know your breakeven?
-And do you hit it 4 times every month?
+Do you hit it 4 times every month?

 - Numbers: How would you like to be in control of your business?

 John Mackey is the founder of a large international chain of organic supermarkets called Wholefoods Markets.
 The company has been highly profitable ever since John founded it in the early eighties and it has paid a dividend to its shareholders every year of its existence.
 Amazon purchased the company for untold billions of dollars and John Mackey is now one of the world’s richest people.
 John clearly knows a thing or two about building great businesses and about making money.